zuzannna/can-you-survive-this/README.md

 ```conda install seaborn```

 Alternatively, you could use `pip install` to get all the packages once you clone the repo and type:

 ```pip install -r requirements.txt```

-### Survival Analysis Example

-The notebook [`SurvivalAnalysisExample.ipynb`](example_notebooks/SurvivalAnalysisExample.ipynb) introduces several standard computational methods in survival analysis that are used to determine the effect of diverse factors on survival.
-For example, the Cox Proportional Hazards model is used on sample data with the `lifelines` package in Python.

-### Censored survival data

-The notebook [`censored_survival_data.ipynb`](example_notebooks/censored_survival_data.ipynb) illustrates the effect of having censored data, and why simply removing censored data is not the right thing to do.